 It wasn't until 1947, when India gained her independence, that strong interest in Ayurveda was renewed.
 At this point, scholars and spiritual teachers tried to pick up the pieces of this profound science.
 Schools re-opened and began to train Ayurvedic physicians.
 By the early 1990s there were several hundred small Ayurvedic schools in India.

 Even so, India is a vast country, and the number of Ayurvedic practitioners relative to the population is very small.
 As of today, Ayurveda remains subordinated to the western-influenced health care system.

 In the West, a great interest in the science of Ayurveda began to emerge as westerners started to question the tenets of their own health care system.
-In the mid-1980s, profound writers like Dr. Deepak Chopra and Dr. Vasant Lad, along with Dr. David Frawley and the Maharishi Mahesh Yogi, began to enlighten readers and listeners about this ancient wisdom.
+In the mid-1980s, profound writers like Dr. Deepak Chopra, Dr. Vasant Lad, Dr. David Frawley, and the Maharishi Mahesh Yogi began to enlighten readers and listeners about this ancient wisdom.
 Interest mushroomed, and now we see the very first Ayurvedic Colleges opening in the United States, offering formal study of this ancient knowledge.